20 One-Hit Wonders Every '70s Kid Remembers

 Yes, it'd be an understatement to say Eric Clapton had other hits, but this was the only one with his "super group" Derek and the Dominos.
 It's a super-catchy song about unrequited love that gets even more fascinating when you learn it's about Clapton's feelings for George Harrison's wife.
 Even worse, Clapton was best friends with the former member of The Beatles.

-But here’s the real kicker for this one-hit wonder: The band only released one album and it was called Layla and Other Assorted Love Songs.
-That really says it all, doesn’t it?
-And for more icons of the 1970s and beyond, here’s The Biggest Male Icon Every Year Since You Were Born.
+But here's the real kicker for this one-hit wonder: The band only released one album and it was called Layla and Other Assorted Love Songs.
+That really says it all, doesn't it?
+And for more epic songs of the past, check out The 50 Best One-Hit Wonders of All Time.